Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 | Curve25519 | 253 | 255 | 256 | 255 |
 | Curve448 | 446 | 448 | 448 | 448 |

 There is no exact PSA equivalent of the type `mbedtls_ecp_curve_type` and the function `mbedtls_ecp_get_type`, but the curve family encodes the same information. `PSA_ECC_FAMILY_MONTGOMERY` is the only Montgomery family.
-All other families supported in Mbed TLS 3.4.0 are short Weierstrass families.
+All other families supported in TF-PSA-Crypto 1.0 are short Weierstrass families.

 There is no PSA equivalent for the following functionality: